cardiffman/peg/README.md

 from the early 90's on
 a Haskell implementation project done for a master's degree used a custom lexer driving a layout layer into a yacc parser and barely managed (as I would describe it) to parse Haskell in that LALR(1) framework.
 I wrote part of a parser in C++ in recursive descent and the syntax part was looking very tedious.
 It did recognize a couple of Haskell fragments that did not originate with me, but there were a lot of productions left to do and some of them didn't look amenable to classic recursive descent.

 Why write a Haskell implementation?
 Why did Frege write Begriffsschrift?
+Well obviously Frege was doing something much more original than this work.
 I've done two Scheme implementations, the compiler somewhat less complete than the interpreter that the compiler ran on.
 I am ultimately interested in much more dynamic programs than compilers.
 The programs I am interested in are usually considered far too dynamic and demanding to be implemented in languages other than C or C++, but I want to explore the space at its frontier instead of its cozy interior.
+Eventually I will most likely turn to compilers maintained by others when I get back to writing these dynamic programs.

 This code has been compiled with VS Express 2010 and with GCC 4.5.3.